Hello Pizza

 Dessert at Hello Pizza is something for which I don't mind splurging.
 The cakes I've tried from

-New York have been worth the money, although I'm sure the shipping to the Desert Southwest makes them
+New York have been worth the money, although I'm sure that a lot of the cost is in the shipping.
+If eating

 Hello Pizza is only open for dinner, but serves lunch on Saturday and Sunday.
 Breakfast is served on